-Dr. Jennifer Miller is originally from Brandenburg, KY.
-She is currently serving as a Postgraduate Year 1 (PGY1) resident for St. Elizabeth Healthcare.
-She is a 2003 graduate of Lindsey Wilson College where she earned her bachelor of arts in biology with a minor in chemistry and a 2012 graduate of the University of Cincinnati, James L. Winkle College of Pharmacy where she earned her doctor of pharmacy.
+Dr. Angel Kohane is currently serving as a Postgraduate Year 1 (PGY1) resident for St. Elizabeth Healthcare.
+She is a 2004 graduate of Wright State University where she earned her bachelor of science in chemistry and a 2013 graduate of the University of Cincinnati, James L. Winkle College of Pharmacy where she earned her doctor of pharmacy.
 She was previously a pharmacist at Meijer.

-Following the completion of her PGY1 residency, she hopes to pursue a career in inpatient clinical pharmacy.
-She is originally from Dayton, OH and in her spare time she enjoys reading, traveling, watching sports and spending time with family and friends.
+Following the completion of her PGY1 residency, Dr. Kohane hopes to pursue a career in inpatient clinical pharmacy.
+She is originally from Dayton, OH and in her spare time she enjoys reading, traveling, watching sports and spending time with her husband and their two dogs.

 About Our Program

 The PGY1 residency at St. Elizabeth Healthcare is an ASHP (American Society of Health-System Pharmacists)

 accredited 12-month structured training program designed to develop skills and competence in providing pharmaceutical care.
 The specific program may vary in structure and areas of emphasis based on the resident’s entering level of knowledge, skills, and interests.
 Elective rotations allow the resident to further pursue interests related to individual career objectives.

 The PGY1 residency is composed of four major elements:

 • Completion of a major research project